-- The Study Committee's goals: - Site provided 12,000 square feet of useable space - at least 65 parking spaces - user friendly and safe environment for our growing senior population and the community. - Evaluated the 3 options in the study for Program Goals, Building Goals, and Community Benefits.

-- Committee concluded that 70 Cedar Street would be an ideal location to support the present and future senior population - Allows us to fulfill our opportunity to promote the Town of Sturbridge as an "age-in-place" community with a conveniently located Center, or Aging Community Building.
+- The Study Committee's goals: - Site provided 12,000 square feet of useable space - at least 65 parking spaces - user friendly and safe environment for our growing senior population and the community. - Evaluated the 3 options in the study for Program Goals, Building Goals, and Community Benefits (chart shown) - Struggled with the idea of leaving the current familiar site. - When evaluating the future of the center, the new construction option came to the forefront over rehab. - Committee concluded that 70 Cedar Street would be an ideal location to support the present and long-term future senior population, and possibly the greater community as a whole